Lambdaspire/-Lambdaspire-Swift-DDD/README.md

 }
 ```

-The `handle` function accepts the specific type of `DomainEvent` in question and a `DepedencyResolver` to resolve dependencies in a "service locator" fashion.
+The `handle` function accepts the specific type of `DomainEvent` in question and a `DependencyResolver` to resolve dependencies in a "service locator" fashion.

 #### Pre-Commit Handlers